nbdime provides the following CLI commands:

 so you can use pipes to send the result to a file,

--o, --output argument to specify a file in which to save the merged notebook.
+--out argument to specify a file in which to save the merged notebook.

 Because there are several categories of data in a notebook (such as input, output, and metadata), nbmerge has several ways to deal with conflicts, and can take different actions based on the type of data with the conflict.